fncbook/fnc/chapter2/structure.md

 ```{index} symmetric matrix
 ```

-Recall from @definition-symmetric-matrix is a square matrix $\mathbf{A}$ satisfying $\mathbf{A}^T = \mathbf{A}$.
+Recall from @definition-symmetric-matrix that a symmetric matrix is a square matrix $\mathbf{A}$ satisfying $\mathbf{A}^T = \mathbf{A}$.
 Symmetric matrices arise frequently in applications because many types of interactions, such as gravitation and social-network befriending, are inherently symmetric.
 Symmetry in linear algebra simplifies many properties and algorithms.
 As a rule of thumb, if your matrix has symmetry, you want to exploit and preserve it.

 In $\mathbf{A}=\mathbf{L}\mathbf{U}$ we arbitrarily required the diagonal elements of $\mathbf{L}$, but not $\mathbf{U}$, to be one.
 That breaks symmetry, so we need to modify the goal to